kubernetes/kubernetes/docs/devel/testing.md

 ### e2e test philosophy

 In general passing unit and integration tests should provide sufficient confidence to allow code to merge.
 If that is not the case, please *invest more time adding unit and integration test coverage*.
-These tests run faster and a smaller failure domain.
+These tests run faster and have a smaller failure domain.

 However, end-to-end (e2e) tests provide maximum confidence that the system is working in exchange for reduced performance and a higher debugging cost.

 e2e tests deploy a real kubernetes cluster of real nodes on a concrete provider such as GCE.
 The tests then manipulate the cluster in certain ways and assert the expected results.

 For a more in depth discussion please read [End-to-End Testing in Kubernetes](e2e-tests.md).